Coronary Calcium Scan (Coronary Calcium Score)

 - Physical inactivity

-How do I prepare for a Coronary Calcium Score?
+How do you prepare for a Coronary Calcium Scan?

 - Once you arrive at the center, the radiographer will ask you to take off your clothing, accessories, jewelry, etc., and wear a medical gown, to prevent any interference with the radiation.